S&P 500: History

-In 1860, Henry Varnum Poor formed Poor's Publishing, which published an investor's guide to the railroad industry.
+In 1860, Henry Varnum Poor published the History of Railroads and Canals in the United States, a reference guide to the railroad industry for investors; in 1868 he published the book's follow-up, Poor's Manual of the Railroads of the United States.
 In 1923, Standard Statistics Company (founded in 1906 as the Standard Statistics Bureau) began rating mortgage bonds and developed its first stock market index consisting of the stocks of 233 U.S. companies, computed weekly.
 Three years later, it developed a 90-stock index, computed daily.
-In 1941, Poor's Publishing merged with Standard Statistics Company to form Standard & Poor's.
+In 1941, Poor's publishing company merged with Standard Statistics Company to form Standard & Poor's.

 On Monday, March 4, 1957, the index was expanded to its current extent of 500 companies and was renamed the S&P 500 Stock Composite Index.
 In 1962, Ultronic Systems became the compiler of the S&P indices including the S&P 500 Stock Composite Index, the 425 Stock Industrial Index, the 50 Stock Utility Index, and the 25 Stock Rail Index.
 On August 31, 1976, The Vanguard Group offered the first mutual fund to retail investors that tracked the index.
 On April 21, 1982, the Chicago Mercantile Exchange began trading futures based on the index.
-On July 1, 1983, Chicago Board Options Exchange began trading options based on the index.
+On July 1, 1983, the Chicago Board Options Exchange began trading options based on the index.
 Beginning in 1986, the index value was updated every 15 seconds, or 1,559 times per trading day, with price updates disseminated by Reuters.
 Prior to this, it had been updated once every minute.

 On January 22, 1993, the Standard & Poor's Depositary Receipts exchange-traded fund issued by State Street Corporation began trading.
 On September 9, 1997, CME Group introduced the S&P E-mini futures contract.
 In 2005, the index transitioned to a public float-adjusted capitalization-weighting.
 Friday, September 17, 2021, was the final trading date for the original SP big contract which began trading in 1982.

-Selection criteria

-Like other indices managed by S&P Dow Jones Indices, but unlike indices such as the Russell 1000 Index which are strictly rule-based, the components of the S&P 500 are selected by a committee.
-When considering the eligibility of a new addition, the committee assesses the company's merit using the following primary criteria:
+Subsets